github/docs/content/code-security/secret-scanning/introduction/about-secret-scanning.md

 When a supported secret is leaked, {% data variables.product.product_name %} generates a {% data variables.product.prodname_secret_scanning %} alert. {% ifversion secret-scanning-backfills %}{% data variables.product.prodname_dotcom %} will also periodically run a full git history scan of existing content in {% ifversion fpt %}public{% else %}{% data variables.product.prodname_GH_advanced_security %}{% endif %} repositories where {% data variables.product.prodname_secret_scanning %} is enabled, and send alert notifications following the {% data variables.product.prodname_secret_scanning %} alert notification settings.{% endif %} For more information, see "{% ifversion fpt or ghec %}[About user alerts](/code-security/secret-scanning/secret-scanning-patterns#about-user--alerts){% else %}[{% data variables.product.prodname_secret_scanning_caps %} patterns](/code-security/secret-scanning/secret-scanning-patterns#about-user-secret-scanning-alerts){% endif %}."

+{% ifversion ghec or ghes %}
+You can use security overview to see an organization-level view of which repositories have enabled {% data variables.product.prodname_secret_scanning %} and the alerts found.
+For more information, see "[AUTOTITLE](/code-security/security-overview/about-security-overview)."
+{% endif %}

+You can also use the REST API to monitor results from {% data variables.product.prodname_secret_scanning %} across your repositories{% ifversion ghes %} or your organization{% endif %}.
+For more information about API endpoints, see "[AUTOTITLE](/rest/secret-scanning)."

 Below is a typical workflow that explains how {% data variables.product.prodname_secret_scanning %} works:

 * Detection of secrets: {% data variables.product.prodname_secret_scanning_caps %} automatically scans your repository's contents for sensitive data, such as API keys, passwords, tokens, and other secrets.
 It looks for patterns and heuristics that match known types of secrets.